GilchristTech/flef/README.md

 This either creates or finds the most recent project directory for today, then and starts a new shell there.
-The tool is written with brevity in mind, to make it easy to create new terminals and get them to where they need to be.
+The tool is written with brevity in mind, making it fast to create new terminals and navigate them where they need to be.

 ## Motivation

-As a developer, I often find myself needing a temporary space to experiment, memorize concepts, or debug code by creating a fresh project.
+As a developer, I often find myself needing a temporary space to experiment, memorize concepts, or debug code by creating a fresh directory with a tiny project.
 To promote speed and recollection, I try to keep these projects constrained to a single day of development, calling them "mini-projects".

-However, managing project directories manually became cumbersome and wreaked havoc on my cluttered home directory.
-I started placing these mini-projects inside `~/$HOME/mini/%y%m-%d_$NAME`, but found manually typing in that string format tedious.
+At first, manually creating project directories directory wreaked havoc on my cluttered home directory.
+Organizing them in a specific directory structure, `~/$HOME/mini/%y%m-%d_$NAME`, with a new major directory for these projects and with the date in their names, a new problem emerged: the problem of minor inconvenience.
+Instead of spending seconds typing directory names, I typed up a small shell utility.

 Initially written under the name `mini`, I wrote `flef` to save a few keystrokes I do each day, and it also keeps my